This article relates to Classic.

 - To include costs for unmanned shifts, cost must be defined for the shift type, both hourly pay and value of any unsocial hours.
 Social costs are not included here, so they have to be added.

-- Calculation of staff cost is enabled on the unit card.
+- Calculation of salary cost is enabled on the unit card.
 Here, it is also possible to select whether Quinyx is to calculate cost automatically every time the user accesses Schedule and Time

-You can view staff costs under the tab Time, Scheduled Staff and in the daily views.
+You can view salary costs under the tab Time, Scheduled Staff and in the daily views.

 How is Cost Calculated in Quinyx?